 Generally, issuers will automatically give you a fixed deposit receipt once you complete the investment formalities.
 In case you have not received the receipt, you can contact the issuer and ask for it.

 Yes, you can verify your fixed deposit receipt.
-To do that you can check the details mentioned in the receipt and contact the issuers to ask for assistance in verifying the authenticity of the same.
+To do that, you can check the details mentioned in the receipt.
+You can also contact the issuers to ask for assistance in verifying the authenticity of the same.

-If you have lost the receipt, you will have to request for a duplicate receipt.
-The process for acquiring a duplicate receipt depends on your issuer and you can confirm the same by contacting the issuer.
+If you have lost the receipt, you will have to request a duplicate receipt.
+The process for acquiring a duplicate receipt depends on your issuer, and you can confirm the same by contacting the issuer.

 Yes, a fixed deposit receipt contains information about the nominee you choose.